Bolshevism: From the First World War onwards

-Bolsheviks and the Russian Revolution

 There is an opinion that the Bolsheviks strove for revolution, regardless of the political situation and historical realities.
 This is how the famous Social Democrat Alexander Parvus wrote about the topic in 1918:

 The essence of Bolshevism is simple – to ignite the revolution everywhere, not choosing the time, regardless of the political situation and other historical realities.
 Whoever is against is the enemy, and the conversation with the enemies is short – they are subject to urgent and unconditional destruction.

 Bolshevik figures such as Anatoly Lunacharsky, Moisei Uritsky and Dmitry Manuilsky agreed that Lenin’s influence on the Bolshevik party was decisive but the October insurrection was carried out according to Trotsky’s, not to Lenin’s plan.